telerik/kendo-react-inputs/docs/slider-overview.md

 ### State

-By default, the Slider is a stateless component.
+The Slider is a stateless component.
 This is why it should be placed within a hight-order component that will control its state and will hold the configuration.
 The `onChange` event will be fired each time there is a user interaction with the component.
 The new value will be passed as an argument to the `onChange` callback, so the developer can handle the state of the component as needed.

 ```html
     class SliderContainer extends React.Component {